moliver28/research-handbook/content/handbook/engineering/development/sec/govern/_index.md

 ## Quarterly review updates

-Every quarter, an engineering manager for each group in the Govern Compartment prepares the quarterly review update using the issue template and records approximately 5 minutes to summarize the last quarter from the engineering perspective and present a high-level plan for the group for the next one to respond to quarterly Product strategy and explain our goals for next quarter.
+Every quarter, an engineering manager for each group in the Govern Sub-department prepares the quarterly review update using the issue template and records approximately 5 minutes to summarize the last quarter from the engineering perspective and present a high-level plan for the group for the next one to respond to quarterly Product strategy and explain our goals for next quarter.

-We aim to foster collaboration and communication between engineering managers in the Govern Compartment, align groups on product priorities for the next quarter, and celebrate our successes together.
+We aim to foster collaboration and communication between engineering managers in the Govern Sub-department, align groups on product priorities for the next quarter, and celebrate our successes together.

 Quarterly review update template can be found [here](https://gitlab.com/gitlab-com/govern-sub-department/-/blob/main/.gitlab/issue_templates/govern_stage_quarterly_review.md)).